 Both are self explanatory.
 I’m going to do one or two giveaways each month (you can find them at https://www.campfirefinance.com/giveaway/)

 And I just published a quick post about the Directory yesterday.
 This has taken a lot of effort for me to set up, mainly because I’m not much of a code guy, so setting things up and customizing them for my needs was a long, tedious and painful process.
 But it’s now live and I’m really excited for it.
 I’ve got a feeling that the FIRE Directory will play a big role in Camp FIRE’s future.

 🗣️📣Hey PF Bloggers, Podcasters and content creators of all stripes: Come claim or create your listing on our new directory! https://t.co/zKg2XgSxjG

 Add your logo, site & social links & more.
 Grab those backlinks and let Camp FIRE Finance readers find you!

 — Get Rich Quick’ish (@GetRichQuickish) March 7, 2019

-PS: be sure to enter our latest giveaway and win yourself a free Index and Chill t-shirt 🙂 and please go over to Camp FIRE to either claim or create a blog or podcasting listing on the new Directory.
+PS: be sure to enter our latest giveaway and win yourself a free Index and Chill t-shirt 🙂 and please go over to Camp FIRE to create a blog or podcasting listing on the new Directory.